MikeBenitez1/mobile-test-automation-appium/README.md

 ### Install dependencies just to run the test cases locally (this can be used on Windows and Mac OS)

+* Install rvm with `\curl -sSL https://get.rvm.io | bash -s stable`.

-* Install Ruby (any version higher than 2.3) from terminal with `rvm install ruby`.
+* Install Ruby (3.0.1) on terminal with `rvm install "ruby-3.0.1"`.

-* Install Appium (latest version) from terminal with `npm install -g appium` to install the console version or install the last Appium Desktop App version from https://github.com/appium/appium-desktop/releases both works same, the only difference is that the desktop one has included the Appium Inspector tool.
+* Install Appium server (latest version) from terminal with `npm install -g appium`.

 * Install the gem bundle from terminal inside the repository with `gem install bundler` > `bundle install`.

-### Configure the local environment file
+### Select/Setup a local environment file

-* Regarding values from environment.env.default file ask for them to the repository owner, put them in ./config/keys.env and load from terminal with
+* If you want to handle more sensitive data on the project you can add a `./config/keys.env` file and call them from `./config/config.yaml.config` file, to load the keys file from terminal just type
 ```
 export KEYS=keys
 ```

-* To select where to run the TCs, on terminal just select OS, Version and Device farm with below commands e.g
+* To select where to run the TCs, on terminal just select OS platform, OS version and Device farm with below commands e.g
 ```
 export OS_VERSION=14
 ```